Skip to main content

 Limitations & Assumptions

-• Data Quality: Descriptive statistics summarize the data you provide—they cannot detect data entry errors, measurement errors, or sampling bias.
-"Garbage in, garbage out" applies rigorously.
+• Data Quality: Descriptive statistics summarize what you provide.
+They cannot detect data entry errors, measurement bias, or sampling issues.
+Validate your data before computing summaries.

-• Outlier Sensitivity: The mean and standard deviation are sensitive to outliers.
-A single extreme value can dramatically shift these statistics.
-Always examine data visually and consider robust alternatives (median, IQR) when outliers are present.
+• Outlier Sensitivity: Mean and SD can be heavily influenced by outliers.
+Always check for extremes and consider robust alternatives (median, IQR) when outliers are present.

-• Distribution Shape: Summary statistics can mask important distributional features.
-Two datasets with identical mean, median, and standard deviation can have completely different shapes.
-Always visualize your data.
+• Shape Matters: Summary statistics can mask important features.
+Two datasets with identical mean, median, and SD can have completely different distributions.
+Visualize your data, don't just compute numbers.

 Sources & References